-- Nieuwenhuis, M. and Nassar, A. (2017, forthcoming) "Dust: Perfect Circularity," Cultural Geographies in Practice.
+- Nieuwenhuis, M. and Nassar, A. (2017) 'Dust: Perfect Circularity,' Cultural Geographies in Practice.
+Online first.

 - Nieuwenhuis, M. (2017) ‘Atmospheric Governance: Gassing as Law for the Protection and Killing of Life,’ Environment and Planning D: Society and Space.
 Online first.

 - Nieuwenhuis, M. (2016) ‘The Governing of the Air: A Case Study of the Chinese Experience,’ Borderlands 1 (15), pp 1-23.

 - Nieuwenhuis, M. (2016) ‘Breathing materiality: aerial violence at a time of atmospheric politics,' Critical Studies on Terrorism 9 (3), pp. 499-521.

 - Nieuwenhuis, M. (2016) 'Introduction: atmospheric politics and state governance,' Critical Studies on Terrorism 9 (3), pp. 478-481.